zuni2004/zuni2004/README.md

 👀 I’m interested in cooking, studying, and coding

-💼 Currently building web applications for the Pakistani Embassy in Riyadh, Saudi Arabia, supporting the Pak Welfare Group.
+💼 Currently building web applications.
 I’m working on the backend — building OCR systems, routers, and exploring real-world applications of machine learning

 🧠 Currently learning and working with new tech stacks like FastAPI, and diving deeper into machine learning